+No one can deny that technology is changing accounting.
 There was a time not too long ago when accountancy involved rule-lined notebooks and sharpened pencils, Filofaxes and handheld calculators.
-With the arrival of computers, the industry was changed forever.
+The arrival of computers changed the industry forever.
 Spreadsheets and bookkeeping software revolutionised how number crunchers crunched those numbers.

 Now, accounting is undergoing another digital transformation that has catapulted it firmly into the 21st century.
 As the tools available to the average accountant have developed and progressed over time, so too their job description has undergone an almost unrecognisable evolution.
 Read on as we take a closer look at the transformation of accounting at the hands of technology.